800 East Northwest Highway

 Since the terms of umbrella insurance policies will vary, depending on the insurance companies and your own needs, a qualified insurance agent from our agency is the best person to discuss the benefits, restrictions, and coverage from each carrier we represent.

-We can help you get the umbrella liability insurance you need.
+We can help you get the umbrella liability insurance coverage you need.
 Contact Us to learn more.

 It’s Insurance Simplified to get umbrella liability insurance quotes when you work with Held Insurance Agency.
-Our office is located in Mount Prospect, Illinois.
+Having an umbrella insurance near me is simple since our office is located in Mount Prospect, Illinois.
 Serving all of Illinois and Wisconsin.

 Keep Your Umbrella Handy